HITECHCRIME/HC_SG26_CRAVE/README.md

 ^
-endlessly furious, never I get lusting after your marks inside my head smile's too sweet to course my veins with no effect fuck every damn time every crush dies all of the nights give me that handpoke or slit my throat feel the shame - how about my crave ye just put your hand against my neck, slow the bleed, slow the bleed slow the bleed ye
+endlessly furious, never I get lusting after your marks inside my head smile's too sweet - course through my veins with no effect fuck every damn time every crush dies all of the nights give me that handpoke or slit my throat feelin the shame - how about my crave ye just put your hand against my neck, slow the bleed, slow the bleed slow the bleed, slow the bleeed ye

 all the people I want or need
 beyond the reach, I'm not free of